softwaresaved/smp-service/DMPonlineDeployersGuide.md

        default from: 'info@dcc.ac.uk'

 Edit config/initializers/devise.rb.
-Update this value which is used to set the Reply-To: field in e-mails sent to users when they register:
+Update this value which is used to set the Reply-To: field in e-mails sent to users when they register, or have forgotten their password:

     config.mailer_sender = "info@dcc.ac.uk"